White Dog Distilling Makes Local Liquor in Pawtucket

 The liquor company crafts small batch whiskey, gin, white rum, bourbon, moonshine and limoncello.

-The distillery’s tasting room originally opened in April 2018 in what is now its current production room, a 350-square-foot-space that had bar seating for four people and a standing-room-only floor plan.
-It expanded this past April to the room in front of production to become 650 square feet with a twelve-person bar plus lots of lounge seating where they serve cocktails and tastings.
+The distillery’s tasting room opened in April of 2018 in what is now its current production room, a 350-square-foot space that had bar seating for four people and a standing-room-only floor plan.
+As of September 2019, the distillery moved production to a 950-square-foot space in the same building, which allowed for a bar plus lots of lounge seating where they serve cocktails and tastings.

 White Dog Distilling will always be a small batch distillery.
 “It’s definitely meant to be a business that can grow.
 We fund it ourselves, so we are very pragmatic about monitoring our growth,” says Alecia.
 “We’re just taking it step by step.”

 560 Mineral Spring Ave., Unit 2-143, Pawtucket, whitedogdistilling.com